Brain Trust Accelerator Fund

 Series B in 2021

 Chase Therapeutics is an early-stage specialty pharmaceutical company dedicated to developing innovative treatments for brain diseases.
-The company focuses on creating novel compounds that address both symptomatic relief and disease modification, aiming to enhance the quality of life for individuals affected by central nervous system disorders.
-Through its research and development efforts, Chase Therapeutics seeks to provide new therapeutic options that improve patient outcomes in the realm of brain health.
+The company focuses on creating novel compounds that address both symptomatic relief and disease modification.
+By employing advanced approaches, Chase Therapeutics aims to enhance the quality of life for individuals suffering from central nervous system disorders.
+Its commitment to improving therapeutic options positions the company as a key player in the pharmaceutical landscape for brain disease treatment.

 Neuro Therapia